tensorflow/datasets/docs/add_dataset.md

 underneath the title and on the popup, click `BibTeX`.
 Use this for `info.citation`.

+If there is no associated paper (for example, there's just a website), you can use the
+[BibTeX Online Editor](https://truben.no/latex/bibtex/) to create a custom BibTeX entry.

 ### 4. Add a test

 Adding a unit test is optional, however, it's recommended, especially for